007revad/Syno_DSM_Extractor_GUI/README.md

 ### Download Syno DSM Extractor GUI

+1. Download the latest version _Syno_DSM_Extractor_GUI_<version>_setup.zip_ from https://github.com/007revad/Syno_DSM_Extractor_GUI/releases
+2. Save the download zip file to a folder on your computer.
+3. Unzip the zip file.
+4. Double-click on the downloaded setup exe file to install Syno DSM Extractor GUI.

+or

 1. Download the latest version _Syno_DSM_Extractor_GUI_<version>_compiled.zip_ from https://github.com/007revad/Syno_DSM_Extractor_GUI/releases
 2. Save the download zip file to a folder on your computer.
 3. Unzip the zip file.
+4. Run the SDE-GUI.exe from that folder.

 ### Other settings

 The first time you open Syno DSM Extractor GUI (SDE-GUI.exe):
 1. It will ask you set your Ubuntu username and the drive letter Windows assigned to Ubuntu.
 2. You then need to install the included scripts by clicking "Settings > Install Scripts".
-3. You then need to install the included libraries by clicking "Settings > Install Libraries".
+3. Finally you need to install the included libraries by clicking "Settings > Install Libraries".

 ### Screenshots